-The supplemental air bag warning light # is used to indicate malfunctions in the pretensioner system.
+The supplemental air bag warning light is used to indicate malfunctions in the pretensioner system.
 (See "Supplemental air bag warning light" (P.1-44) for more details.)
 If the operation of the supplemental air bag warning light indicates there is a malfunction, have the system checked.
 It is recommended you visit a NISSAN dealer for this service.

-When selling your vehicle, we request that vou inform the buver about the seat belt pretensioners and guide the buver to the appropriate sections in this Owner's Manual.

-deploys, it may cause serious injury or death.
+When selling your vehicle, we request that you inform the buyer about the seat belt pretensioners and guide the buyer to the appropriate sections in this Owner's Mandeploys, it may cause serious injury or death.